ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Here, this is shown using `string` as an example, but it applies to any group of three types.

-You can change the curried form into the uncurried form when refactoring; or the other way round.
+You can change the curried form into the uncurried form when refactoring, or the other way round.

 However, it is also possible to implement one from the other to have both forms available:
 ```ocaml